Dech01/OpenCore-Legacy-Patcher/docs/UNINSTALL.md

 :::warning

-Note that after you remove OpenCore, your Mac will no longer boot and show the "prohibited" symbol.
+Note that after you remove OpenCore,your Mac will no longer boot and show the "prohibited" symbol.
 Be prepared to have a bootable USB drive with either OpenCore or natively-supported version of macOS before you uninstall the bootloader.

 * This does not apply to native Macs just using OpenCore to achieve features like AirPlay to Mac and Sidecar, but it is still recommended to reinstall macOS after removing OpenCore, if using SMBIOS spoofing to enable Universal Control and other features.
 :::